lisp-mirror/eql5/examples/M-modules/quick/qml-lisp/README.txt

 Since many QML types have no corresponding C++ class, the specific properties can't be inspected using QPROPERTIES (only the generic ones).

-To list all properties (including user defined ones), use QPROPERTIES* instead.
+To list all _instance_ properties (including user defined ones), use QPROPERTIES* instead.

 Examples: